Mkharrati/Nodex/README.md

 This project changes [Marzban Node](https://github.com/Gozargah/Marzban-node) xray core version.

-**Warning** : If you connect your node to several panels, do not use this.
+**Warning** : If you connect your node to several panels, do not use this project.

 - **How to use ?**